Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Notation and Preliminaries

 If $\varphi: \R^n \to \R$ is locally Lipschitz and if $\mathcal{N}$ be any subset of zero measure in $\R^n$, and if $\mathcal{N}_\varphi$ be the set of points in $\R^n$ at which $\varphi$ fails to be differentiable, we define the \emph{Clarke subdifferential} of $\varphi$ at $x\in \dom \varphi$ as

-In addition to the results from nonsmooth analysis mentioned earlier, it is crucial to introduce important properties and results related to the maximally monotone operators to enhance our understanding of the system \eqref{eq:prob}.
-This will provide a more comprehensive understanding of \eqref{eq:prob}.
+In addition to nonsmooth analysis results, important properties related to maximally monotone operators are needed to provide a more comprehensive understanding of \eqref{eq:prob}.
 A multifunction $A: \R^n \rightrightarrows \R^n$ is said to be \emph{monotone} if